-You may or may not have heard the term ‘hidden kitchen’ recently.
-And I admit, it sounds a little odd.
-A kitchen that’s hidden?
+You may have heard of ‘hidden kitchens’ recently.
+And I admit, they sound a little odd.
+Kitchens that are hidden?
 Aren’t we all craving open-plan spaces where the kitchen is the hub for family and friends?
 Yes, but there’s a new design kid on the block.
 And if you love the streamlined look, this is one for you.
 A hidden kitchen is exactly that.
 Hidden behind clever doors so you can conceal it when it’s not in use (cue sleek look) and open it up when needed.
 I see them quite often in KBB magazine at the moment and it’s a trend that is growing.
 Here’s why…

-Hidden kitchens are especially popular in open-plan schemes, as they look like living furniture rather than, well, a classic kitchen with base cabinets, an extractor fan, and plenty of appliances on show.
+Hidden kitchens are especially popular in open-plan schemes, as they look like living furniture.
+Instead of, well, a classic kitchen with base cabinets, an extractor fan, and plenty of appliances on show.

-Many of them are hidden behind doors, whether they are sliding on a track or clever pocket designs that slide into a pocket of space so they don’t take up any floor area and give you complete freedom to cook up a storm.
+Many of them are hidden behind doors, whether they are sliding on a track or are clever pocket designs.
+The latter slide into a pocket of space so they don’t take up any floor area and give you complete freedom to cook up a storm.

 Why would you have a hidden kitchen?

 What, you mean beyond shutting the door on clutter?